GiottoVerducci/rulebook2024/content.md

 **Strike Effects**\
 Most strikes will inflict damage as an effect.
 However, this is not applied until Damage resolution (Step 5).
 The following strike effects are resolved during the Resolve Strike Step (step 4b):

-**Dodge:** A dodge strike deals no damage, but it protects the dodging minion and their possessions from the effects of the opposing strike.\
+**Dodge:** A dodge is a strike that is effective at any range and deals no damage.
-~~Retainers are not protected, however.~~ A dodge is effective at any range and protects from all damage (even First Strike).
+It protects the dodging minion from all effects of the opposing minion's strike, even strikes done with First Strike or from additional effects of an opposing minion's Strike: Combat Ends.

-**Combat Ends:** This type of strike is always the first to resolve and ends combat before other strikes or other strike resolution effects are resolved.\
+Dodge protects the dodging minion and their possessions, but does not protect any attached retainers.

-Combat ends is effective at any range.
-Combat ends is not affected by a dodge, since dodge only cancels effects that are directed at the dodging minion.
+**Combat Ends:** This effect ends combat immediately.
+This type of strike is always the first to resolve, even before a strike done with first strike (see [**First Strike**](https://www.vekn.net/rulebook#first-strike)), and it ends combat before other strikes or other strike resolution effects are resolved.
+Strike: Combat ends is effective at any range.
+It ends combat even if the opponent dodges.

 **Steal Blood:** This effect moves blood counters or life counters from the target to the striking minion.
 This does not count as damage and resolves during the "resolve strike" step.
 The effect cannot be prevented with damage prevention effects.\